Skip to content

 assert action is not None

-control_term = control @ action
+control_term = control_matrix @ action

 # juliacall speaks numpy, not jax.Array, so coerce every array as it